 Jennifer comes highly recommended by several local providers.
 She has 20 years of experience working with children with special needs.
 She also does “incredible” work with children who are autistic.

-This is one of the best occupational therapy centers I have come across.
 Lori Sullivan, MS OT, and Hayley Contois are two incredible individuals who are eager to help children on the autism spectrum disorder.
 Lori has extensive experience working with children and their families.
 This practice is focused on the child and enables the child to lead the way for treatment.
 The center has a warm, welcoming sitting area with a kitchen for coffee and tea where parents can wait.
 The facility offers amazing activities for the children.
 They also have a “calming” room which is filled with different lighting fixtures that children can touch.
 They soon will have a therapeutic horse named “Sparky!”
 Overall, the center is very creative and offers a warm and welcoming environment.